ccb-hms/phonto/README.md

 a web browser to analyze NHANES data using any tools they would like.
 The data live in a SQL database and can be accessed by a variety of tools.
-We provide an interface via RStudio and this package works together with the nhanesA package to support a wide variety of analyses.
+We provide an interface via RStudio and this package works together with the nhanesA package to support a wide variety of analyses. phonto provides a few vignettes and users can familiarize themselves with the Quick Start vignette in order to find out how to interact with the DB.

 ### Start Docker